eunmo/allez/README.md

 # TODO

-- [ ] do something about button colors
+- [ ] manually maintain leaderboard/person summary
 - [ ] game page for a specific person (w/ tabs)
 - [ ] spinner for loading
 - [ ] game page for a specific duo